 - Position: Close

-We have spent the last three years building a bank for European businesses.
+We have spent the last four years building a bank for European businesses.
 We are reenvisonning practically everything, from technology to procedures, and are committed to incorporating thoughtful and creative design throughout.
 We will need to house and circulate large amounts of data.
 This requires an architecture that can stand the test of time.